sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/25.png"/><br>
 </p>

-The apple will be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is being moved by Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest!
+The apple will be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is moving with Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest -- meaning no Work is being done and no Energy (no resource) is being spent in this process.

-Newton's 1st law is:
+Newton's 1st law:

 An object at rest remains at rest, or if in motion, remains in motion at a constant velocity unless acted on by a net external force.

 For Newton, motion by Inertia is the same as being at rest.

-Importantly, according to Newton’s 1st Law, when an object is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when an object is being moved by inertia this is the same as when the object is being at rest.
+Importantly, according to Newton’s 1st Law, when an object is moving with Inertia at Inertial Velocity, then no Work is being done and no Energy (no resource) is being spent in this process — it is exactly so because when the object is moving with Inertia at Inertial Velocity this is the same as when the object is being at rest.

-In other words, according to Newton’s 1st Law, when the apple is being moved by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — it is because when the apple is being moved by inertia this is the same as when the apple is being at rest.

 And now, let’s go back to our familiar CASE #1 where the 20 kg object is free-falling during 30 seconds.

 <p align="center">
   <img src="/assets/images/16.png"/><br>